jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

       (i) the financial statements or group financial statements of an FMC reporting entity that are prepared under the Financial Markets Conduct Act 2013; or
       (ii) the financial statements of a scheme or a fund prepared under section 461A of the Financial Markets Conduct Act 2013; or
-      (iii) the financial statements referred to in section 461B of the Financial Markets Conduct Act 2013; and (b) includes any audit or review required to be carried out under the regulations made, or exemptions granted, under the Financial Markets Conduct Act 2013 or the Securities Act 1978 by a qualified auditor (within the meaning of either of those Acts); and
+      (iii) the financial statements referred to in section 461B of the Financial Markets Conduct Act 2013; and (b) includes any audit or review required to be carried out under the regulations made, or exemptions granted, under the Financial Markets Conduct Act 2013 by a qualified FMC auditor (within the meaning of that Act); and
     (c) includes any audit of the financial statements or group financial statements prepared under the Financial Reporting Act 1993 in accordance with section 55 of the Financial Reporting Act 2013; and
     (d) includes any issuer audit (as defined in this Act before the commencement of this paragraph); but (e) does not include any audit carried out under the Public Audit Act 2001 (whether the Auditor-General or any other person is acting as the auditor)